Parker0000000/Software-Development/README.md

  # _TESD 1400 Computer Programming
 # This is for me to submit my school work
 # I cant think ofanything to put as a personal bio
-# I want to eventuallygo into app development
+# I want to eventually go into app development